QuickBirdEng/opencv-android/README.md

 **No NDK dependency needed** - just include this library and you are good to go.

-Include one of this depencencies in your module's build.gradle **dependencies** section
+Include one of this dependencies in your module's build.gradle **dependencies** section

 ```groovy
 dependencies {